FreeTubeApp/yt-channel-info/README.md

    items: Array[Object],
    continuation: String, // Will return null if no more results can be found.
 Used with getChannelVideosMore()
    channelIdType: Number,
+   alertMessage: String, // Will return a response alert message if any (e.g., "This channel does not exist.").
+Otherwise undefined
  }
  ```